 Understanding How RV Propane Fridges Work

-Propane fridges don’t work like traditional refrigerators you’d find in a house or apartment.
-Those operate by circulating a cold refrigerant through the unit, cooling down the space.
+Propane fridges don’t work like residential refrigerators.
+Residential fridges operate by circulating a cold refrigerant through the unit, cooling the space.

 By contrast, RV propane fridges are known as absorption refrigerators because they use condensation to trap heat and move it away.

-RV fridges use a combination of water, ammonia, and hydrogen to cool.
+RV fridges use water, ammonia, and hydrogen to cool.
 A blend of water and ammonia is heated using propane or electricity until it turns into a vapor (or gas).
-As the vapor moves through the system, the water and ammonia are separated.
+The water and ammonia are separated as the vapor moves through the system.

 At the end of the process, the ammonia and water meet again, starting the process all over again.

-How Much Propane Does an RV Refrigerator Use?
+How Much Propane Does An RV Fridge Use?

 First, you need to know how much energy your RV fridge uses.
 This can vary greatly, especially when comparing older and newer units, as newer units are generally more energy-efficient.

 There are 91,000 BTUs of energy in a gallon of propane.
-Assuming you have a 20 lb tank that holds 4.7 gallons of propane, you have 427,700 BTUs of energy.
+So assuming you have a 20 lb tank with 4.7 gallons of propane, you have 427,700 BTUs of energy.

 Now it’s time to do some math:

 However, it’s important to note that most RV fridges do not run constantly.
-Depending on the efficiency of your unit, it may only run 8 hours per day.
-Assuming this, your RV fridge could run up to 38 days on a 20 lb tank.
+Depending on the efficiency of your unit, it may only run for 8 hours per day.
+So your RV fridge could run up to 38 days on a 20 lb tank.

 Do you have a much smaller unit?
-Let’s consider a propane mini-fridge that uses 600 BTUs per hour.
-This is a good size for storing drinks and only the most essential of food items.
+For example, consider a propane mini-fridge that uses 600 BTUs per hour.
+This is a good size for storing drinks and only the most essential food items.

 If the refrigerator runs constantly, it uses 14,400 BTUs per day.
 Assuming you have a 20 lb propane tank, the fridge will exhaust all its fuel in about 30 days.

-But if your small refrigerator only operates 8 hours per day, it only uses 4,800 BTUs each day.
+But if your small refrigerator only operates 8 hours daily, it only uses 4,800 BTUs daily.
 This means you can keep your food cool for nearly 90 days with a 20 lb propane tank.

 Propane Refrigerator Efficiency: Tips and Tricks to Reduce How Much Propane Your RV Fridge Uses

-As you can see, your propane refrigerator’s efficiency plays a huge role in how much propane it uses.
+As you can see, your propane refrigerator’s efficiency plays a huge role in propane usage.
 Thankfully, even if you have an older unit, there are some ways you can increase its performance to reduce its energy usage.

 Perform Routine Maintenance

-To keep your RV fridge running in tip-top condition, you have to stay on top of small issues before they become big ones.
+To keep your RV fridge running in tip-top condition, you must stay on top of minor issues before they become big.

 Keep Your Fridge Level

-Absorption refrigerators, like the ones most commonly found in RVs, rely on gravity to operate.
+Like the most commonly found in RVs, Absorption refrigerators rely on gravity.
 This means that they require level ground for maximum efficiency.

 Once you’ve reached your destination, use the level to check the condition of your fridge.
-If it’s not exactly parallel to the ground, first adjust the fridge’s feet.
-If it’s still not level, use shims to make the correction.
+First, adjust the fridge’s feet if it’s not parallel to the ground.
+If it’s still not level, use shims to correct it.

 Pack Colder Items First

-You can help your RV fridge maintain lower temperatures by being mindful about how you pack your food items.
+You can help your RV fridge maintain lower temperatures by being mindful of how you pack your food items.
 Whenever possible, pack the coldest items first.
-This will bring the internal temperature down so items that are warmer (like bottled water or condiments) don’t cause a huge fluctuation.

 Do you tend to stand in front of an open fridge, “cooling down the whole neighborhood!” as someone’s dad probably likes to yell?